-To operate a short-term rental in the Town of Gibsons, operators are required to obtain an annual business license, at a fee of $100 per year.
+To operate a short-term rental in the Town of Gibsons, operators will be required to obtain an annual business license, at a fee of $200 per year.

 At present, the Town does not regulate short-term rentals, beyond Bed and Breakfast (B&B) and tourist accommodation use.
 However, we believe that added clarity around the regulation of these businesses would benefit both residents and operators.
 As a result, the Town is currently considering regulations that aim to: